Centre for Counter Fraud Studies

 Centre for Counter Fraud Studies Conference (CCFS)/Portsmouth Business School Accounting Group (PBSAG)

-Presentations are to be given by: -
+Presentations were given by: -

 - Mr. Azeem Aleem, Director- Advanced Cyber Defense Practice Europe, Middle East and Africa